derekmichaelwright/AGILE_LDP_Phenology/README.md

 ![](Figure_07.png)

-*Fig. 7: Predicted decrease in days from sowing to flowering for a lentil (Lens culinaris Medik.) diversity panel based on a mean temperature (T) or photoperiod (P) increases of 1.5oC or 0.1h using equation 1 in the selected locations: Rosthern, Canada 2017 (Ro17),
+*Figure 7: Predicted decrease in days from sowing to flowering for a lentil (Lens culinaris Medik.) diversity panel based on a mean temperature (T) or photoperiod (P) increases of 1.5oC or 0.1h using equation 1 in the selected locations: Rosthern, Canada 2017 (Ro17),